tr

 Upon booking, we will provide you with some good rules of thumb for tipping in Morocco.
 You can also find more information HERE.

-As a note, it’s expected practice to tip the “keeper of the bathroom” 2-3 dirhams when using the facilities.
+As a note, you are expected to tip the “keeper of the bathroom” 2-3 dirhams when using the facilities.
 However, if the bathroom is not clean or stocked with toilet paper, do not feel you need to pay a tip.

 Is WiFi available?